 Addiction is a disease that impacts the entire family.
 Family Support Navigators help individuals and their families to understand addiction as a progressive disease, identify types of available addiction services, and learn about the process of recovery.
 They also provide guidance on how to navigate insurance issues and access treatment services.

 Regional Addiction Resource Centers

-The Regional Addiction Resource Centers (RARC) are available to assist people, families, and communities in accessing local resources for anyone facing addiction issues.
+The Regional Addiction Resource Centers (RARC) are available to assist people, families, and communities in accessing local resources for anyone at risk of, or experiencing, problems related to alcohol, substance use or gambling.
 The RARC helps identify local services and resources for prevention, treatment and recovery.
-The RARC can also organize events based on community requests.
+The RARC can also organize community awareness events based on community requests.

-A RARC can also connect you to additional supports such as Family Navigators, medication drop boxes, Peer Engagement, 12 step groups, Narcan/naloxone training, clubhouses and local events.
+A RARC can also connect you to additional supports such as Family Support Navigators, medication drop boxes, Peer Engagement Specialists, 12 step groups, Narcan/naloxone training, clubhouses and local events.